Florida lawmakers challenge Silicon Valley over ‘censorship’

 The proposal would also allow consumers to the sue if they have been treated unfairly and would authorize the state attorney general to take on the country’s largest tech companies because of anti-competitive practices.
 Social media companies would be required to reveal how they became aware of any content they censor.

-Two years ago, Trump went after Twitter with an executive order that would have limited legal protections accorded to social media companies.
+Last year, Trump went after Twitter with an executive order that would have limited legal protections accorded to social media companies.
 The president took the move after the company began fact-checking his tweets.

+If Florida lawmakers proceed with their proposals, any resulting law is destined for the courts, said Darrell West, the vice president of governance studies at the Brookings Institution.
+Federal law currently shields internet companies from many legal challenges.

+“We’re definitely at a boiling point.
+Most of these issues have come up just in the last year, as social media platforms have become more aggressive about regulating their own space,” West said.

 Follow Bobby Caina Calvan on Twitter at https://twitter.com/BobbyCalvan.